What is domestic relations mediation?

 Some parents only need one session.
 Some need more.
 It depends on the number and complexity of the issues the parents want to resolve.
 FCS will provide mediation appointments for as long as both parents need them and are still using the time to work on resolving custody and parenting time issues.

-Third parties – friends, family members, new partners – may not participate in mediation unless both parents agree.
+Third parties – friends, family members, new partners – may not participate in mediation unless both parents and the mediator agree.
 It is usually not a good idea to bring a new partner to your mediation session.
 It may make the other parent uncomfortable and set the wrong tone for mediation.

-If you need to have someone come with you because of safety concerns or for emotional support while you wait, try to think of someone safe and neutral that will not upset the other parent.
+If you need to have someone attend with you for accessibility or safety concerns, or for emotional support, try to think of someone safe and neutral that will not upset the other parent.

-Generally, lawyers do not come to mediation unless both parents want them there and you have discussed this with your mediator ahead of time.
+Generally, lawyers don't attend mediation unless both parents want them there and you have discussed this with your mediator ahead of time.

 Do you provide mediation in languages other than English?

 We provide mediation through contracted interpreters in ASL and other languages upon request.
 There is no additional charge to clients for interpretation services.
 If you need an interpreter, it is very important that you call and let us know at least two weeks ahead of your appointment.